 Backgrounder: National Organ and Tissue Donation Awareness Week

 National Organ and Tissue Donation Awareness Week (NOTDAW) raises awareness about the critical need for more donors across the country and encourages Canadians to register their decision and to talk to their loved ones about organ donation.
-The year 2017 marked the 20th anniversary of National Organ and Tissue Donation Awareness Week.

 Bill C-202, enacting National Organ and Tissue Donation Awareness Week in Canada was passed unanimously by the Senate Committee on Social Affairs, Science, and Technology on Feb.
 4, 1997.
 The bill was brought forward by former Liberal Member of Parliament Dan McTeague.
 The last full week of April was chosen to mark the occasion and to commemorate the death of Stuart Herriott, a toddler killed in a motor vehicle incident in McTeague’s riding of Pickering-Scarborough East.
 Parents of two-and-a-half-year-old Herriott donated his organs and, in turn, helped to save and improve the lives of four others.
 McTeague says the intent of the bill was to encourage education and awareness about donation and allow Parliament to take a leadership role in addressing the scarcity of organs and thinking about those who die every year waiting for a transplant.